-- The Notified Body must audit one or more manufacturing sites, review at least one technical file for sampled devices and assess each technical file for devices requiring EU TDA certification.
-Each SME still requires almost three EU QMS certificates on average vs. just over five each for large companies.
-Given that there are many more SMEs than large companiesi, when all the companies are added together this means considerably more work for Notified Bodies to cover the remaining market. - 53% of the SME respondents reported that they did not have access to a Notified Body.
+- The Notified Body must audit one or more manufacturing sites, review at least one technical file for sampled devices and assess each technical file for devices requiring EU TDA certification. - 53% of the SME respondents reported that they did not have access to a Notified Body.
 Most are waiting for their Notified Body to be designated.
 Other SMEs reported various difficulties in reaching an agreement with a currently designated Notified Body.
 A couple of SMEs comments noted that they did not (yet) need a Notified Body or that they expected they would still be in time to finalise certification later.
 Taken together, the data indicates that it may not be straightforward either for the manufacturer nor the Notified Body to find each other and sign an agreement, unless they already had existing agreements in place under the IVD Directive or for the purpose of ISO 13485. - This survey did not evaluate the cost of transitioning to the IVDR.
-Nonetheless it should be noted that in their comments to various questions, SMEs often cited as barriers to transitioning to IVDR, the high investment needed for IVDR including resource and cost requirements together with a lack of predictability in scheduling conformity assessment.
+Nonetheless, it should be noted that in their comments to various questions, SMEs often cited as barriers to transitioning to IVDR, the high investment needed for IVDR including resource and cost requirements together with a lack of predictability in scheduling conformity assessment.